scottgallant/xaprb-src/content/blog/2016/03/19/meditation.md

 unhelpful to me.
 Everyone was talking about it, and the only thing I could conclude was that none of them were actually doing it.
 The jargon around it, and the glib catchphrases, turned me off even more.
-People seemed to rely on meaningless phrases ("shine the heart forward as you connect your breath to your intention and invite your om shanti to blossom into full expression") as placeholders for real substance.
+People seemed to rely on meaningless phrases  as placeholders for real substance ("shine the heart forward as you connect your breath to your intention and invite your om shanti to blossom into full expression").

 Still other people seemed to have urban myth misconceptions, and warned me for example that I might never "come back," telling me about people they knew who'd